As oil falls, Russia choked by military, social spending

 One senior government source expressed concern about the effects of an unchecked deficit on one of Russia’s two funds built up from past oil income.

-At current exchange rates, 4 trillion rubles equates to $71 billion, not far from the $89 billion that the Reserve Fund now holds.
+At current exchange rates, 4 trillion roubles equates to $71 billion, not far from the $89 billion that the Reserve Fund now holds.

 The central bank has had to spend heavily from its reserves, which have dropped to just below $400 billion from $510 billion at the start of 2014, to arrest a steep slide in the rouble.

 Next year, military spending will rise to 35 percent of the 15.51 trillion rouble budget.
-That means about $100 billion for defense and security at today’s exchange rates.
+That means about $100 billion for defence and security at today’s exchange rates.

 At the same time, the weaker rouble will lead to higher inflation next year by pushing up import costs, threatening Putin’s reputation for safeguarding Russians’ living standards.